utsavmaniyar/React-redux-form/README.md

 	> npm start
 ```

-Application will run at http://localhost:8080/
+Node server will run at http://localhost:8080/